tuna-f1sh/cyme/README.md

 - [x] Interface and Device Descriptor icon look up.
 - [x] Drawing of headers.
 - [x] Tree support of all device interfaces and endpoints.
+- [ ] Merge of macOS `system_profiler` output with libusb output to keep special Apple buses.
+- [ ] Integration tests for lsusb output and new output.
 - [ ] User defined icon map and colour import.

 # Install